Rakesh Masala Welcomes Hrithik Roshan as Brand Ambassador - www.lokmattimes.com

 Rakesh Masala Welcomes Hrithik Roshan as Brand Ambassador

-PNN Noida (Uttar Pradesh) [India], November 7: Rakesh Masala, one of India's most trusted names in spices and food ...
+Noida (Uttar Pradesh) [India], November 7: Rakesh Masala, one of India's most trusted names in spices and food products, ...

 Noida (Uttar Pradesh) [India], November 7: Rakesh Masala, one of India's most trusted names in spices and food products, is proud to announce Hrithik Roshan as its official brand ambassador.
 With this landmark partnership, the brand brings together five decades of culinary excellence and the charisma of one of India's most beloved stars.